Medical Immunization Records FAQ

 - What is the specific location of the immunization site?

-- Is the specific vaccination that you need available at the pharmacy or public health department?
+- Is the specific vaccination that I need available at that location?

-- Will your plan cover the vaccination?
-You can either contact your insurance provider or ask the staff at the pharmacy and/or public health department to verify this for you.
+- Will my plan cover the vaccination?
+You can either contact your insurance provider or ask the staff at the immunization location for more information.

-To get you started on your immunization process, the following are a few options near University of Illinois Chicago.
-With each option, we have included a direct number to the location, the physical location, and a website that further describes their immunization services.
+To get you started on your immunization process, the following are a few options on campus at the University of Illinois at Chicago.

 722 West Maxwell Street